nghngtran/Note-App-Flutter/DB.md

 Built and maintained by our [Collaborators](#collaborators)

 ```
-All data access must to use BUS class
+All data access operations must be used via the BUS layer
 ```
 :hammer_and_wrench:
 :heavy_check_mark: